iVcente/DanzmannCharacters/README.md

-# Plugin Name
+# DanzmannCharacters
-Brief description and introduction...

-## Usage Example
+A collection of characters -- their meshes, materials, animations and any other related assets.
+The following characters are part of the collection:
+* Mannequin.

-> Make sure you have added the `X` module to your project's `Build.cs` file.
-Also, enable `X` in your `.uproject` file.
+> Make sure to enable `DanzmannCharacters` in your `.uproject` file.
-Usage examples and explanations...

----
-Additional links and observations...